bensarper/convert-pdfs-to-audiobooks/README.md

 # convert-pdfs-to-audiobooks

+ # BUGS :
+ You need to clear images and meaningless things in your pdf.

- PDF converter for English only.
+ Only working for English texts.